Home | Was the Poem Condemned? | Response to Father Mitch Pacwa | Common Questions and Misconceptions | Document Library

 in-line responses added in blue]

 Before responding to Mr. Donovan's article, this author would like to note from outset his respect for Colin as a competent apologist and theologian, perhaps the brightest EWTN offers.
-As an apologist, it is his job to "know a little about a lot", in order to provide satisfactory answers to a broad range of inquiries.
+As an apologist, it is his job to "know a little about a lot", in order to provide concise answers to a broad range of inquiries.
 This author does not claim to be an apologist, but one advantage afforded to me is the luxury of time; to know a lot about one thing only; this topic.
 And the more I examined Mr. Donovan's arguments, the more I realized the crux of what led Colin to his conclusions, that is; a poor english translation of certain Church documents (more to come on this below).
 With that said, let us now examine Mr. Donovan's article;

 "In 1959 when the "Poem" was put on the Index of Forbidden Books, it was described as "a badly fictionalized life of Christ" (L'Osservatore Romano, quoted by Cardinal Ratzinger in a letter to Cardinal Siri, 31 January 1985).